AlphaSierra-jpg/Minitel3.0/README.md

 ## **STEP TWO** : Information recovery
 In this step, we recovered all the system information, as well as the network, and the ongoing process.
+We add a new feature, the app auto export your sys information in your home directory.

 ## **STEP THREE** : Information display